Evita (musical): 1995–1996 UK tour

-1998 US 20th Anniversary Tour
+1998 US 20th anniversary tour

 A tour, based on the original Broadway production, which was originally scheduled to play on Broadway in the 1999–2000 season started in Detroit on 3 November 1998 and closed in Boston, Massachusetts, in the summer of 1999.
 It starred Natalie Toro as Eva, with Raul Esparza as Che and Raymond Jaramillo McLeod as Juan Perón.
 This production focused more on Latin themes.
 According to Playbill, "The Latin casting is part of an effort to instill this production with a more culturally authentic feel."
 Toro received excellent reviews, along with her leading men.

-2004 US Tour
+2004 US tour

 A production opened in November 2004 with Kathy Voytko and Bradley Dean, directed by Harold Prince and Larry Fuller.
 This production closed in May 2007 but reopened later that year.
 It closed finally in June 2008.

-2008 UK Tour
+2008 UK tour

 A tour, following the then recent London production, began in 2008 starring Louise Dearman and later Rachael Wooding as Eva, Seamus Cullen (a finalist in the BBC show Any Dream Will Do) as Che, Mark Heenehan as Perón with James Waud as Magaldi who won the role in a competition, and Nikki Mae as Perón's Mistress, later Carly Bowmen.
 The UK tour ended in late 2009 but was remounted in March 2010, touring throughout Europe until April 2011.
 It continued in the UK and Germany from May to September 2011 featuring Abigail Jaye as Eva, Mark Powell as Che, Mark Heenehan as Perón and Reuben Kaye as Magaldi.
+Earl Carpenter would later replace Heenehan.

-2013 US Tour
+2013 US tour

 A US national tour of the musical, based on the 2012 Broadway revival, began in September 2013.
 The cast for the tour included Caroline Bowman as Eva, Josh Young as Che, Sean McLaughlin as Perón, Christopher Johnstone as Magaldi, Krystina Alabado as Mistress and Desi Oakley as the alternate for Eva Perón.

-2013–2014 UK Tour
+2013–2014 UK tour

 A tour, announced after the success of the Broadway production of the show, which was produced by Bill Kenwright.
 It opened on 15 May 2013 at the New Wimbledon Theatre, before dates at the Glasgow Kings Theatre, Theatre Royal Norwich, and the Wolverhampton Grand.
 The production starred Marti Pellow, the lead singer of the band Wet Wet Wet, as Che, Andrew C Wadsworth as Juan Perón, and Madalena Alberto as Eva Perón.
 The tour concluded with 55 performances at the Dominion Theatre in the West End in September and October 2014.
 This production was directed by Bob Thompson, with choreography by Bill Deamer, and musical direction by David Steadman.